Motorcyclist deaths occurred 28 times more frequently than fatalities in other vehicles, based on 2016 fatal crash data.

 If you have been seriously injured in an accident or through the negligence of another, it is important you contact an attorney with experience and success in handling traumatic injury cases.
 The Russo Firm has successfully litigated countless catastrophic injury cases and has extensive experience with severe injuries.

-Elements of an Accident Lawsuit
+Elements of a Motorcycle Accident Lawsuit

 The elements of proof necessary to bring a successful personal injury claim are as follows: